 Make sure that your resume and cover letter are concise and grammatically correct.
 You’ll want a professional-looking photo on your resume too.

 1. Tailor that Resume

 Whether your interest is in criminal, personal injury, family, environmental, real estate, or corporate law, tailor your resume for the role that you’re submitting it for.
 Use your studies and any experience to explain why you’re interested in a certain job.

-Potential employers are going to become interested right away if you have specific interest and skills for an open position.
+Potential employers are going to become interested right away if you have specific interests and skills for an open position.
 Place your specifically tailored information near the top of your resume.